rkaunismaa/NLP4HTML/README.md

 Right.
 To load into mysql, I need to switch back to the nlp4html conda environment ...

 OK.
 Nice!
 Got all of the profile data loaded into mysql!
 A few more tweaks to the sql code.

+OK.
+Gonna go with node.js for the web development side of things.
+I haven't worked with node in a while, but yeah, it should be fun to get back to this side of the development life cycle ... !

+docker pull node ... damn!
+1Billion+ downloads!!